 Don’t worry if the sauce seems a little runny.
 It will thicken as it cools.
 Pour it into a small bowl or a jar.

 Ways To Use Caramel Sauce

-There are so many ways to serve this warm caramel sauce!
-Homemade vanilla ice cream, apple slices, banana splits, turtle sundaes, apple spice cake, pound cake, or chocolate cake.
+Desserts: There are so many ways to serve this warm caramel sauce!
+Homemade vanilla ice cream, apple slices (think caramel apples), apple crisp, banana splits, turtle sundaes with caramel, chocolate, and pecans (learn how to toast pecans), apple spice cake, pound cake, or chocolate cake.
 Maybe the best way is by the spoonful.
-What would you use this caramel on?

 Butterscotch is usually made with dark brown sugar, or white sugar with a bit of molasses.
 Caramel is made with white sugar that is cooked until it “caramelizes”.
 Butterscotch contains more butter and is usually a little saltier in flavor than caramel.